hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 ## Conclusion

-From my point of view there is no best camera bag which fits every situation but having the right camera gear for different activities is essential to protect your gear and also to enjoy photography with your Sony A7, A9 or a6500 more.
+From my point of view there is no best camera bag which fits every situation but having the right camera gear for different activities is essential to protect your equipment and also to enjoy photography with your Sony A7, A9 or a6500 more.

 ---